tbbye/Steam-Data-Collection/README.md

 **Repository Contents**

 _Steam_ID_Collection.ipynb_
-- Collects Steam app IDs ordered by relevance using the Steam store page.
+- Collects Steam game IDs ordered by relevance using the Steam store page.
 - This notebook is an edited and scoped version of Zhihan Zhu’s Steam Review Scraper approach, adjusted to support this project’s ID acquisition process: https://pypi.org/project/steam-review-scraper/

 _Steam_Store_Page.ipynb_
-- Uses the collected app IDs to retrieve store-page information.
+- Uses the collected game IDs to retrieve store-page information.
 - This notebook is based on edited code derived from Nik Davis’ implementation, adapted for the project’s data fields and output structure: https://nik-davis.github.io/posts/2019/steam-data-collection/

 _Steam_User_Reviews.ipynb_
-- Uses the collected app IDs to retrieve user reviews.
+- Uses the collected game IDs to retrieve user reviews.
 - This notebook is based on an edited version of Haotian Xu’s Steam Reviews implementation, adjusted for batch collection, filtering, and dataset formatting: https://pypi.org/project/steam-reviews/

 **Data Collection Notes**